evanshortiss/openshift-typescript-example/README.md

 or other transpilers.
 A blogpost that runs through the details of this repository and OpenShift can be found [here](http://evanshortiss.com/development/openshift/javascript/typescript/2018/02/15/ts-on-openshift.html).

+You can use this repository as a template, just click the green "Use this template" button at the top of this page on GitHub.

 ## Running on OpenShift via Nodeshift
 To use this method of deployment you'll need:

-* Node.js v8 or later
+* Node.js v10 or later
 * An OpenShift instance via:
   * [OpenShift Online Free Tier](https://www.openshift.com/)
   * [OpenShift Origin](https://github.com/openshift/origin#getting-started)